 Spring is widely referred to as a time of re-awakening.
 As the flowers start to bloom and the temperatures rise, we shed those heavy winter layers (both literally and figuratively) and feel naturally lighter and more energised.
-So it is the perfect time of the year to spring clean from the inside-out and create new beginnings as we transition into the warmer months.
-To make it easier, we’ve rounded up some of our on-call wellbeing experts to share their tips on aligning body, mind and spirit.
+So it is the perfect time of the year to spring clean from the inside out and create new beginnings as we transition into the warmer months.
+To make it easier, we’ve rounded up some of our on-call wellbeing experts to share their tips on aligning body, mind and spirit with the season.

-- • Pomegranate is rich in Omega 5 and contains the antioxidant Punicic acid, the ultimate skin cell protector.
-It’s a key ingredient in the Tata Harper Resurfacing Mask – the pomegranate enzymes improve the appearance of the face by eliminating dull and blemished skin cells.
-You can also reap the benefits with the Pai Pomegranate and Pumpkin Seed Organic Stretch Mark System, which helps prevent and improve the visible effects of stretching on the skin or on hair with the naturally moisturising Boucleme Curl Cleanser.
+Pomegranate is rich in Omega-5 and contains the antioxidant Punicic acid, the ultimate skin cell protector.
+It’s a key ingredient in the Tata Harper Resurfacing Mask, where the pomegranate enzymes improve the appearance of the face by eliminating dull and blemished skin cells.
+You can also reap the benefits of pomegranate with the Pai Pomegranate and Pumpkin Seed Organic Stretch Mark System, which helps prevent and improve the visible effects of stretching on the skin, or on hair with the naturally moisturising Boucleme Curl Cleanser.

-With spring comes hay fever and a bit of summer holiday prep.
-So we thought we’d share our top tips for gentle spring cleaning.
-Eastern medicine has shown us that each season is connected to two or three organs that will benefit from a bit of additional support.
-Spring truly is the season for renewal for our mind and body.
-Unfortunately, hay fever is a common condition at this time of year.
-Hence, this is the best time to enhance detoxification pathways, primarily the liver and gallbladder.
-This will ensure toxins are cleared effectively, reducing allergy symptoms (and promoting radiant skin).
+With spring comes hay fever and a bit of summer holiday prep, so we thought we’d share our top tips for gentle spring cleaning.
+Eastern medicine has shown us that each season is connected to two or three organs that will benefit from a bit of additional support; spring truly is the season for mind and body renewal.
+Unfortunately, hay fever is a common condition at this time of year and hence the best time to enhance detoxification pathways, primarily the liver and gallbladder.
+This will ensure toxins are cleared effectively, reducing allergy symptoms and promoting radiant skin.

-- Vitamin C is imperative for its anti-histamine properties.
-Pure Radiance C capsules by The Synergy Company utilise a mix of camu camu, acerola, blueberries and rose hip to provide a 100% natural source of Vitamin C for maximum bioavailability, compared to synthetically derived Vitamin C.
+Vitamin C is imperative for its anti-histamine properties.
+The Synergy Co Pure Radiance C capsules utilise a mix of camu camu, acerola, blueberries and rosehip to provide an entirely natural source of vitamin C for maximum bioavailability, compared to synthetically derived vitamin C.

-- Include cleansing fluids by increasing consumption of chlorophyll rich substances such as spirulina or chlorella.
+Include cleansing fluids by increasing consumption of chlorophyll-rich substances such as Synergy Organic Spirulina or Synergy Organic Chlorella.
 Spirulina has demonstrated the ability to significantly improve symptoms of allergic rhinitis.
 Try including it in a refreshing smoothie with coconut water, frozen mango and vanilla Coyo.

-Treating your hay fever: Does springtime equal sneezing, swollen eyes, sore threat and drowsiness?
+Does springtime equal sneezing, swollen eyes, sore threat and drowsiness?
 You’re not alone!
-The NHS estimates that hay fever is is one of the most common allergic conditions, with more than 10 million people suffering from it in England alone.
+The NHS estimates that hay fever is one of the most common allergic conditions, with more than 10 million people suffering from it in England alone.

 To help you relieve your symptoms naturally, we asked Nutritional Therapist and Medical Herbalist Jennifer Derham to reveal her top tips.
 She says: “Hay fever is a type of allergy that occurs when your immune system reacts to substances that are ordinarily harmless, and can be either seasonal or year-round.
 Hay fever is triggered by pollen from trees, grasses or weeds, fungal or mould spores, dust mites, pet dander or cockroaches.
 The main symptoms include nasal congestion, runny nose, sneezing and itchy eyes.

-- • Make sure you have plenty of omega-3 fats in your diet from fish and krill if possible as omega 3 helps reduce both allergic and the inflammatory response.
+Make sure you have plenty of omega-3 fats in your diet from fish and krill if possible, as omega 3 helps reduce both the allergic and inflammatory responses.

-- • Take a good probiotic with high levels of beneficial bacteria.
+Take a good probiotic, like the Biokult 14 Strain Probiotic, with high levels of beneficial bacteria.
 Probiotics help to support the immune system generally and have been found to help raise levels of IgG, an antibody shown to play a protective role against allergic reactions.

-- • Use a natural spray throughout the day to relieve allergy symptoms including stuffy nose and watery eyes.
-Try the homeopathic product Weleda Hayfever Relief Spray for oral use and Rhinodoron Nasal Spray to help clear a blocked, stuffy nose.
+Use a natural spray throughout the day to relieve allergy symptoms including stuffy nose and watery eyes.
+Try the homeopathic product Weleda Hayfever Relief Spray for oral use.

 Spring is also an ideal time to tackle new projects.
 What better way than to unleash your creativity?
 We asked yoga teacher Michaela Olexova to help us via yoga – get her practice information here.